 Activities: trekking, rafting, hiking, climbing, horse riding

 The name “Altay” (or “Altai”) comes from Mongolian “Altan”, which means “golden”.
-Altay mountains are truly one of the nature’s most marvelous gems, amazing by its diversity and beauty.
+Altay mountains are truly one of the nature’s most marvelous gems, amazing with its diversity and beauty.

-The wildlife vary from big mammals (bear, lynx, glutton, Siberian stag, even reindeer and snow leopard above the tree line) to small birds (230 species) and fishes (20 species – umber, loach, white fish among them).
-Many species and plants are really unique.
+The wildlife vary from big mammals (bear, lynx, glutton, Siberian stag, even reindeer and snow leopard above the tree line) to small birds (230 species) and fish (20 species – umber, loach, white fish among them).
+There are also many species of plants that are really unique.

-There are four main plants that grow in Altay mountains and that are widely used by local people.
+There are four main plants that grow in the Altay Mountains and are widely used by local people.
 On the photo below, from right to left are: